Cabela's Big Game Hunter 2012: Story

-The player and Matisse finally go to Kodiak Island in Alaska, the final location as an approaching Arctic blizzard threatens the cancel the tournament.
-Meanwhile, a man-eating grizzly bear named Bloody Ben has been terrorizing the island for the last decade, and poses a huge threat to the hunters, spectators, and game animals in the area.
+The player and Matisse go to Kodiak Island in Alaska, the final location, as an approaching Arctic blizzard threatens to cancel the tournament.
+Meanwhile, a man-eating grizzly bear named Bloody Ben has been terrorizing the island for the last decade, posing a huge threat to the hunters, spectators, and game animals in the area.
 The player hunts red deer, Sitka deer, elk, Dall sheep, caribou, and moose.

-In the midst of the blizzard, Sharp finally finds Ben's tracks, and just as he's about to shoot, a man jumps in front of his scope, revealed to be Matisse.
-He aggravates the bear by shooting twice, but is mauled.
-Sharp runs to Matisse, badly injured and passed out.
+Amid the blizzard, Sharp finally finds Ben's tracks, and just as he's about to shoot, Matisse jumps in front of his scope and is mauled after aggravating the bear.
+Sharp runs to a badly injured and passed-out Matisse.
 Sharp is then startled by the bear, and jumps to the ground for his rifle as Bloody Ben closes in for the kill.
-Sharp kills Ben after shooting him 6 times in his vitals.
-Matisse wakes up, only to see Sharp looking at him with a confident smirk and Bloody Ben dead behind him.
-Matisse admits defeat to Sharp and apologizes for everything he's done.
+Sharp kills Ben after shooting him 6 times.
+Matisse wakes up, only to see Sharp looking at him with a confident smirk and Bloody Ben dead behind him, where Matisse accepts defeat to Sharp.
 Sharp then sells Ben's skin to the Order, and he uses the money to go to Hawaii the next summer.
-The game ends.

-Trivia

-The Cape buffalo is misidentified as a water buffalo, and the trophy score one has four horns in the photo.

-The golden eagle is the only small game animal that will give you a penalty if shot at.

-This game is the first appearance of the gray wolf, bison, wild boar, zebra and wildebeest in the Big Game Hunter series.

-This is the only Cabela's game to feature the UTD.

-This is the last Big Game Hunter series game released on the Wii.
+Development

 All international versions of the game were localized in Activision's Dublin office.